Best Places on Lake Como: Beautiful Towns You Shouldn’t Miss

 The highlight of this town is undoubtedly Villa Carlotta, a 17th-century villa surrounded by its botanical gardens with strolling paths lined with seasonal blooming flowers.

 Another highlight of Tremezzo is the Grand Hotel Tremezzo, with its floating “T-Beach” on the lake.
-While guests-only can access the private beach, you can treat yourself to a drink at the champagne bar.
+While guests can access the private beach, you can treat yourself to a drink at the champagne bar.

-The town itself has a relaxed vibe, with inviting lakeside cafes and this is where I grabbed a drink soaking in views of Bellagio and the Grigne mountains.
+The town itself has a relaxed vibe, with inviting lakeside cafes, and this is where I grabbed a drink, soaking in views of Bellagio and the Grigne mountains.

 Lenno